padjohn/traki/docs/People/Atlas.md

 !!! quote "Case Calpoli: Minutes"

-    *"If it weren't for the intervention by the hands of the IAF, Corporal Farago's desertion might've produced a unique opportunity to lure out high-ranking members of* [REDACTED]'s *intelligence network.
+    *If it weren't for the intervention by the hands of the IAF, Corporal Farago's desertion might've produced a unique opportunity to lure out high-ranking members of* [REDACTED]'s *intelligence network.
 Over the last six years, Ionia has lost tens – if not hundreds – of state officials to illegal emigration.*

-    *Although the IAF is to be commended for their efforts, this incident is further proof that all intelligence operations – including those conducted by the Secretariat for Foreign Affairs and the Secretariat for Defense – should be coordinated with the Secretariat for State Security."*
+    *Although the IAF is to be commended for their efforts, this incident is further proof that all intelligence operations – including those conducted by the Secretariat for Foreign Affairs and the Secretariat for Defense – should be coordinated with the Secretariat for State Security.*

 It's assumed that Calpoli was a major catalyst for Ionia to adapt an integrated intelligence strategy.
 One expression of this centralization appeared in 1921, when the [Commissariat for External Affairs][] (CoExA) was transferred from the Secretariat of External Affairs to the Secretariat for State Security.
 Although EnKAD itself wasn't practically affected by the reorganization, it henceforth operates under the umbrella of the [Ionian Intelligence Service][].